 Electric Versus Manual

 Some standing desks use a manual hand crank for you to adjust the desk's height.
-Nowadays, most people prefer electric, which means you can change the desk's with the push of a button.
-Electric desks can either have fixed pre-settings so that you can't fine-tune the desk's height whereas others allow you to set your perfect height so you don't have to look for it every time.
+Nowadays, most people prefer electric versions, which means you can change the desk's height with the push of a button.
+Electric desks can either have fixed pre-settings so that you can't fine-tune the desk's height, whereas others allow you to set your perfect height so you don't have to look for it every time.

 Standing desks usually come with nothing more than their tabletop and their frame.
 Many brands will offer add-ons, which will also add to the overall price, like extra storage or, in the case of Uplift, an under-desk hammock.